stele95/LinVAM/README.md

 ### Display LinVAM profile and language in MangoHud
 If you are using [MangoHud](https://github.com/flightlessmango/MangoHud), you can set it up for displaying selected LinVAM profile and language.

-If ``setup-and-install.sh`` has been executed, it will ask for setting up MangoHud.
+If ``build-and-install.sh`` has been executed, it will ask for setting up MangoHud.
 If you are building and installing by yourself, you can run ``setup-mangohud.sh`` script to set it up.

 For this to work, you will need ``sed`` and ``grep`` which are probably already installed, if not install them with your package managers.